Everyone attending GALAXY AWAITS must have a Character submitted online and approved by Staff.

 Playing a Soldier can be difficult since there is no Guild, no PC Leaders, and the Role is hidden on the Holonet.
 By choosing this Role, you must seek out your own entertainment.

-As a trained Force-user from a Force organization, you are involved in matters of the Force for your own interest, or whomever you choose.
+As a trained Force-user from a Force Tradition, you are involved in matters of the Force for your own interest, or whomever you choose.
 You might interact with other Force-sensitives, handle Relics and Rituals, find interest in the local Force lore, and more.

 If your Character is discovered, especially by the Empire, expect to pay the highest consequences.